Rebecca Powell

 What defines us as an artist is often only the finished pieces we exhibit, sell, Instagram or show online.
 However, what brings us to the point of being confident to “air our smalls”( we often feel very exposed when our work is on public view) is multi-faceted and often extensively time consuming.
 Creativity is a drug that must be indulged.
 To neglect that yearning to make or create, the inner drive to produce something, irrespective of whether it is something saleable or if anyone ever sees it, is to deny your born gifts, your inner light, your intuition ignored and crushed.
 Sometimes it is a burning need when all else is ignored.
 Inside you feel the glow, the flame as it grows with the satisfaction of just doing.
 Then of course there are the times of mind numbness and of procrastination.

-Welcome to my world, I am self-taught in the use of soft pastels; my preferred medium.
+Welcome to my world, I am self-taught in the use of soft pastels; my preferred medium on paper.
 It´s velvety softness and immediacy of use appeals to me in my interpretation of the countryside; landscapes, mountain-scapes, flora and fauna, and more recently buildings that are so much part of the culture and history as well as the land.
 My inspiration comes from the great outdoors, my sheer love of nature and its diverse landscapes in its pure state.
 I have had several long breaks from painting, each time I was inspired to find my way back to the easel overwhelmed with the breathtaking scenery I find myself immersed in.
-I am now also working with oils which I am very excited about.

-Silk is just divine to work with and I create one of a kind frameable textile wall hangings in silks as well as other mixed media pieces combining various mediums.
+Silk is just divine to work with and I create one of a kind frameable textile wall hangings in silks and other natural fibres.
+These are evolving into highly tactile pieces of unique art that celebrate what I see around me: the humble seaweed, a mermaids purse, a mountain landscape or a gorgeous sunset.

 As a child, I spent many hours out in the fields, walking the lanes where I lived.
 With a very enquiring mind and a deep interest in all that I see, I learnt the names of so many trees and plants and enjoyed collecting wild mushrooms in the early morning.
 As an adult, I love wandering the tracks and trails as the seasons change, taking notice of all that grows, buzzes and moves.
 I spend hours photographing the smallest details just to wonder at them.
 A huge amount of my inspiration comes from what I observe… and as an artist, observation is key.

-I find that I fluctuate between paper based artwork and crafts and design processes including dress design, textiles, making bags and I am becoming rather intrigued by handmade shoes.
+I find that I fluctuate between paper based artwork and crafts and design processes including dress design, textiles and wearable art.
 Certain eras in history have a fascination for me regarding the costumes.
 I do love fabric as a medium and in particular; silk.
 I find myself drawn to combining a variety of crafts to create a finished idea.

 As a child I was encouraged to hand make all my greetings cards and gifts to give and I learnt how to reuse and repurpose things.
 All that gave me a basis to be able to create something I could monetise in the tough times, and eventually be able to design and produce just for my own enjoyment as well as fulfilling my inner desire to be doing.